Ahhh. It is time to air one of my pet peeves.

 She cleans out the pantry.

-How many of this kind of bags reside in the back of your pantry?
+How many of these kinds of bags reside in the back of your pantry?

 Well, I cleaned out my pantry today and here are some of the things I found: